Saral9847/MDS608/week1.md

 Continuing Professional Development is a combination of ideas, techniques, and approaches that are designed to help you manage and enhance your growth, abilities and learning as a professional.
 The field of computer science is changing rapidly, and computer professionals should keep up with recent advancements in the field.
 In groups (4-5 students), on a scale of (high, medium, and low) evaluate each one of the following opportunities for Continuing Professional Development:

-•	A data scientist trying to learn web development.
+•	A data scientist trying to learn web development.(High):

-•	A data scientist trying to switch to machine learning engineer by learning how to code in pytorch.

-•	A data scientist applying for a master’s in finance.
-Answer:

- •	A data scientist trying to switch to machine learning engineer by learning how to code in pytorch.
+•	A data scientist trying to switch to machine learning engineer by learning how to code in pytorch.(Low):

- •	A data scientist trying to learn web development.
+.

- •	A data scientist applying for a master’s in finance.
+•	A data scientist applying for a master’s in finance.(Medium):

  Task 4: